Libyan army tackles rogue militias as two disband

 Some U.S. officials have accused the Islamist Ansar al-Sharia of involvement in the attack, a charge it denies.

-Ansar al-Sharia, opposed to democracy, is one of the groups that have operated outside the nominal Defense Ministry umbrella that covers ex-rebels approved - and needed - by the government.
+Ansar al-Sharia, opposed to democracy, is one of the groups that have operated outside the nominal Defence Ministry umbrella that covers ex-rebels approved - and needed - by the government.

 "A committee made up by the military police has been formed to take over the compounds and the weapons and hand these over to the army."